MinnPost/object-sync-for-salesforce/README.md

 # Salesforce REST API WordPress Library
  WordPress utility providing authenticated access to the Salesforce REST API for use in other plugins.

  This library is somewhat based on [Tim Whitlock](https://github.com/timwhitlock)'s [Twitter API WordPress Library](https://github.com/timwhitlock/wp-twitter-api).
+Some Salesforce wrapping is derived from [Michael Corrigan](https://github.com/mcorrigan/)'s [Salesforce REST API PHP Wrapper](https://github.com/mcorrigan/salesforce-rest-api-php-wrapper/).
 The structure here strives to use classes whenever possible, so the methods are quite different.

  ** This library is not yet ready for use.
 Still needs to bring in actual Salesforce methods, other than just authenticating. **